LubomirBogdanov/fifo_multi/README.md

 make

-The executable will be in ./gcc and the filename is 'main'.
+The executable will be in ./debug and the filename is 'main'.
 This is
 an example main program to test the functions in fifo_multi.c.
 To run
 it type:

-./gcc/main
+make run

 Example usage